 Dimmers and CFLs

-Unlike incandescents, compact fluorescent lamps (CFLs) do not lose their efficiency with dimming.
+Unlike incandescents, CFLs do not lose their efficiency with dimming.
 Some CFLs are compatible with standard dimmers, which will be indicated on the package.
 Others require special dimming ballasts and bulb holders.
 Fluorescent dimmers are dedicated fixtures and bulbs that provide even greater energy savings than a regular fluorescent bulb.
 Dimming a CFL that is not designed to work with a dimmer switch is not recommended, as this can shorten its life significantly.

-You can change the lightbulbs and ballasts in fluorescent lighting fixtures rather than replace them.
+You can change the lightbulbs in fluorescent lighting fixtures rather than replace them.

 Motion Sensor Controls